-The royal beach resort town of Hua Hin in Thailand seems to be well endowed with wheelchair-accessible accommodation and also has a great Google map with a wheelchair-accessible overlay showing many things, from wheelchair-accessible toilets to accommodation to beach access.
+The royal beach resort town of Hua Hin in Thailand seems to be well endowed with wheelchair-accessible accommodation and also has a great Google map with a wheelchairaccessible overlay showing many things, from wheelchair-accessible toilets to accommodation and beach access.
 Some kind soul created this with My Google Maps - thank you!